Need help with your Discussion

 The figure presents the study design of the selected attributes and traits for predictive analysis.
 These include religion, sex, personality, origin, and life satisfaction.
 Other characteristics such as drug and substance abuse, political views, and relationship status are also used to make inferences.
 The statistical tables present the study outcomes.
 The participants were a sample of 58,466 volunteers from the US.
 Their Facebook likes, and information from their profiles were obtained and compiled.

 The User-like Matrix provides data for the possibility of an association between the character and his like, where 1 indicates an association, and 0 is no association.
 Linear regression predicts numeric variables for aspects such as age and intelligence, while logistic regression predicts other qualitative variables such as sex and gender.
-The User-like Matrix is easy and straightforward, and explicit.
+The User-like Matrix is easy and explicit.
 However, the data may be sophisticated for a typical reader to understand due to the specialty and complexity of the methods used.
-SVD and 10-fold cross-validation are uncommon techniques for data presentation.
+SVD and 10-fold cross-validation are unique techniques for data presentation.

 Figure 2: Dichotomous Variables Prediction

 Due to the uniqueness of the aspect being probed, the method of presentation best fits the intended output.
-Another additional method for which the data model might be tested for prediction accuracy is obtaining the Mean Bias Error (MBE), which indicates whether the estimations are overestimated or underestimated.
+Another technique for which the data model might be tested for prediction accuracy is obtaining the Mean Bias Error (MBE), which indicates whether the estimations are overestimated or underestimated.
 When a negative MBE value is obtained, it means underestimation.
-It can be derived from the figure that Caucasian Americans and African Americans were almost accurately classified with 95% probability, followed by gender at 93% (Kosinski et al., 2013).
+It can be derived from the figure that Caucasian and African Americans were almost accurately classified with 95% probability, followed by gender at 93% (Kosinski et al., 2013).
 It implied a significant difference between the groups’ behaviors is expressed by the likes enhancing an almost perfect classification.

 Figure 3: Numeric Variables Prediction